kxlieannh/cpscripts/README.md

 winpass.ps1 - Successfully tested/ran script.
 No issues.

-winfire.ps1 - Uncerain about success of script. one issue.
+winfire.ps1 - Successfully tested/ran script.
+No issues.

 review issue: the only issue I see is on line 17 it gives me a error that says "LogDropped" is a parameter that cant be found (cant tell if script worked completely or not) -MG
+Resolved?: LogDropped changed to LogBlocked, which writes a log entry when a policy prevents an incoming or outgoing connection - SG

 winlsp.ps1 - Successfully tested/ran script. one minor issue with script